limhowe/backend-challenge/README.md

   npm install
   npm start
 ```
+**Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
+Also `npm3` is required to install dependencies properly.

 ## With UI.

 ```
   http://localhost:8000/?at=2017-11-01T11:00:00
 ```
-Above Url shows result if there's data in the specified time.( within 1 hour range. )
+**Note :**  bove Url shows result if there's data in the specified time.( within 1 hour range.)
 If not, it will be redirected to 404 page.

-**Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
-Also `npm3` is required to install dependencies properly.

 ## Available Commands